 - ¼ cup fresh lemon juice (about 1 large lemon’s worth)

 - 2 tablespoons olive oil, plus more for serving

 - ½ cup roughly chopped, loosely packed fresh parsley

-- ¼ cup roughly chopped, loosely packed fresh tarragon
+- ¼ cup roughly chopped, loosely packed fresh tarragon or basil

-- 2 to 3 tablespoons roughly chopped fresh chives
+- 2 to 3 tablespoons roughly chopped fresh chives or green onion

 - 1 large garlic clove, roughly chopped

 - ½ teaspoon salt, more to taste